fnando/test_squad/README.md

 ## Usage

 After installing TestSquad, generate your tests skeleton.
-The generator will detect if you're using RSpec or TestUnit and will generate the `javascript` directory basead on that detection.
+The generator will detect if you're using RSpec or TestUnit and will generate the `javascript` directory based on that detection.
 Just use the command `rails generate test_squad:install --framework FRAMEWORK`.

 ```console
 $ rails generate test_squad:install --framework jasmine